FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 ###Notes

 In order to create our drug database, we found free drugs databases published by governmental structures for the folowing countries : France, USA, Canada, South-Africa, belgium and portugal.
 These drug databases can be automatically processed using FreeDDIManager without any user configuration.
-Raw source are processed for the needs of the FreeMedForms database scheme.
+Raw sources are processed for the needs of the FreeMedForms database scheme.

 !